 Okay.
 Step back.
 I’m not doing it wrong.
 I’m still here, aren’t I?
 Box checked.
 Nothing is being destroyed, inadvertently or otherwise.
 On the contrary, things are being built.
 Case in point, this sentence here.
 As far as needing an all-knowing guide goes, I’m the only one who knows all of me and even then, I’m in the dark a good lot of the time.
 And yet, life goes on.

 Everyone could use an outside opinion and good, deep information at times.
 A perspective shift is invaluable.
 Do I need that on a continuous basis?
 Or can I bumble along like everyone else most of the time?
 We’re all just figuring it out, even with the wisdom of the ancients to light our way.
 What makes me think there’s a “right” way out there, a path of absolute correctness waiting for me to follow?
 There’s no yellow brick road of life, just the road you make for yourself every moment.

 I know but it’s sorta true, no?
 If you run around trying to achieve some standard set by who knows, don’t you make yourself feel like a failure because that standard has little to do with you personally?

 I basically raised myself.
 I took what I saw on television and in magazines (we hadn’t invented the Internet yet, children) as what humanity, over the course of history, collectively decided were our ideals.
 I worked to meet those standards and in most cases exceeded them, as, well, that was what I thought was expected.

 And it worked, to a large degree.
 I became a very impressive person.
 But I didn’t know that.
-I thought I was just fulfilling my obligations as a person, like everybody else.
+I thought I was just fulfilling my obligations as a human, like everybody else.

 Sidebar: This lead to my being perpetually befuddled at people (as in, everybody other than me) who didn’t meet these standards and further, didn’t care to.
 We’ll come back to this later.